Prospective Graduate Students

 research appointments at several colleges and universities.
 More information about

 The Institute also seeks to provide other outlets for student engagement with the research development process.

 The Research Workshop occurs weekly during each of the fall and spring semesters and features presentations of working research from scholars at other colleges and universities.

-The Distinguished Visiting Scholars Program brings economists and other social scientists to interact with Institute faculty, staff and graduate students through research workshops, graduate seminars and other activities aimed at advancing the Institute's research mission.
+The Visiting Scholars Program brings economists and other social scientists to interact with Institute faculty, staff and graduate students through research workshops, graduate seminars and other activities aimed at advancing the Institute's research mission.

 The Brown Bag Seminar also meets frequently and features presentations of working research from graduate student fellows and affiliated faculty, as well as other presentations focused on professional development.

 Applications are now open for the 2023-2024 academic year.
 Priority application deadline: February 1, 2023.